Hosta spp.

 Hostas Are Easy to Love

 We can’t wait to hear about which species, hybrids, or cultivars you end up with.
-There are so many to choose from!
 Be sure to come back and tell us all about your new garden pals in the comments section below.

 Love hostas, reading the article I discovered I was about to fail planting under oak trees.
 I will need to dig down 12 inches or raise with a stone wall.
 Now if I can find some diagram that show various designs with hosta plants